robinvandernoord/benchllama-rs/README.md

 # 🔑 Key points

 Benchllama helps with benchmarking your local LLMs.
 Currently, it <u>only supports benchmarking models served via Ollama</u>.
 By default, it pulls [`bigcode/humanevalpack`](https://huggingface.co/datasets/bigcode/humanevalpack) from HuggingFace.
 There is out-of-box support for evaluating code coding models (you need to use `--eval` flag for triggering this).
-Currently, it supports the following languages: Python, JavaScript, Java, Go, C++.
+Currently, it supports the following languages: Python, JavaScript, Java, Go, C++, Rust.
 You can also bring your dataset (see this [example](https://github.com/srikanth235/benchllama/tree/master/examples) to help you with creating one) by specifying the path to it in the `--dataset` flag.

 # 📜 Background